waveform80/picamera/docs/faq.rst

 There is typically a delay of a few days after a release before updated picamera packages become accessible in the Raspbian repository.

-Users desperate to try the latest version make choose to uninstall their ``apt`` based copy (uninstall instructions are provided in the :ref:`installation instructions <raspbian_install2>`, and install using :ref:`pip instead <system_install2>`.
+Users desperate to try the latest version may choose to uninstall their ``apt`` based copy (uninstall instructions are provided in the :ref:`installation instructions <raspbian_install2>`, and install using :ref:`pip instead <system_install2>`.
 However, be aware that keeping a PyPI